Ouzel Lake, Wild Basin Trailhead, Rocky Mountain National Park, Colorado

 The trail undulates along the exposed ridge to the Ouzel Lake spur (4.5 miles : 10,026').
 The spur turns south and crosses the valley on a variously faint and uneven path to Ouzel Lake (4.95 miles : 10,010').

-Bluebird Lake is a challenging 1.9 miles and 968' climb from the Ouzel Lake spur (see related trail link above).
+Bluebird Lake is a challenging 1.9 mile - 968' climb from the Ouzel Lake spur.
 Trail conditions are more rugged and may be obscured by snow and runoff well into summer.
-Contact a Park Ranger for conditions and melt dates prior to venturing out.
-Those continuing on will have a good view of Ouzel Lake and the fire's selective path.
+Call ahead for conditions.
+Those continuing on will have a good view across the Ouzel Lake basin and the fire's selective path.